symfony/symfony/src/Symfony/Bridge/PhpUnit/README.md

  * display the stack trace of a deprecation on-demand.

 By default any non-legacy-tagged or any non-@-silenced deprecation notices will make tests fail.
-This can be changed by setting the `SYMFONY_DEPRECATIONS_HELPER` environment variable to `weak` or `weak-verbose`.
-This will make the bridge ignore deprecation notices and is useful to projects that must use deprecated interfaces for backward compatibility reasons.
+This can be changed by setting the `SYMFONY_DEPRECATIONS_HELPER` environment variable to the maximum number of deprecations that are allowed to be triggered before making the test suite fail.
+Alternatively, setting it to `weak` will make the bridge ignore any deprecation notices and is useful to projects that must use deprecated interfaces for backward compatibility reasons.

 A summary of deprecation notices is displayed at the end of the test suite: